irshad/irshad/README.md

 <center>

 👨‍💻 Software Developer based in Hyderabad, India. <br>
-With a passion for creating new ideas and beautiful functional <b style="color:#89679e"> Applications,</b> with a strong understanding of development.
+With a passion for creating new ideas and beautiful functional <b> Applications,</b> with a strong understanding of development.

 ☕️ Coffee Lover 📝 Blogger 📷 Photographer